 Getting started with a routine is just the first step.
 You will also need help staying motivated so that you keep up your new habits.

 - Remind yourself how much you like exercising.
 Most people feel really good after exercising.
-But for some reason, it's hard to remember that feeling before your next workout.
+But it's often hard to remember that feeling before your next workout.
 As a reminder, make a few notes about how good you feel after a workout.
-Or take a photo of yourself after a workout and stick it on the fridge for inspiration.
+Or, take a photo of yourself after a workout and stick it on the fridge for inspiration.

 - Share your progress online.
 Social media offers a number of ways to share your progress and get positive feedback from friends.
 Look for websites where you can track your daily walk or run.
 If you like to write, start a blog about your adventures.

 - Sign up for a charity event.
 Charity events offer you the chance to walk, ski, run, or bike for a good cause.
 Not only are these events fun, but training for them can help keep your motivation up.
 Many charities help participants by arranging training runs or bikes.
 You'll get fit while meeting new friends.
 Or, boost your motivation by signing up for the event with family, friends, or coworkers.